Adil-Iqbal/cypress-book/introduction.md

  ### 1.2.5 Value Proposition

- It's important to note what this book
+ It's important to note what this book is offering you.
+By the time you finish reading this book (and hopefully the exercises that it recommends
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkzMjExNzkyMV19
+eyJoaXN0b3J5IjpbMTI2NDQ3Mzg5MF19
 -->